Below are some commonly asked questions. If you don't find your question below, please email us at email@example.com .

 A: Financial aid eligibility is based upon your cost of attendance.
 The on-campus cost of attendance is higher than the off campus or living at home with parents.
 As such as your cost of attendance must be re-calculated.
 This could lower your financial need thus having an effect on your need based assistance.
 In addition, any specific scholarships that you have received special renewal guidelines that require on campus living, you will no longer be eligible to receive.
 It is important to review prior letters before making a decision to move off campus.
 We will process your initial award letter based upon your housing indication as listed on the FAFSA.
-If after you receive your initial award letter, you decide a different housing arrangement, you will need to complete our change of housing form (available on-line mid May 2012)
+If after you receive your initial award letter, you decide a different housing arrangement, you will need to email our office email@example.com.

 Q. When will my funds disburse to my student account?